 A comparison of the relative explanatory power between 2014 and 2018 highlights that the explanatory power of the levels for the probability of earning low wages remained approximately the same.
 In contrast, regarding the probability of earning minimum wages, the explanatory power of the individual level in particular increased, while the power of the sectoral level decreased.
 However, structural conditions still explain more than two-thirds of both probabilities.
-The importance of the individual level is more pronounced in regard to the distance to the low-wage threshold.
+The relative explanatory power of the individual level is more pronounced, especially considering the distance to the low-wage threshold.
 It increased even more during the observation period.
-The formerly high explanatory power of the individual level for the distance to the minimum-wage threshold had decreased very strongly by 2018.
-There, the relative importance decreased to less than half, while the company level especially gained importance.
+The formerly high explanatory power of the individual level for the distance to the minimum wage threshold had decreased very strongly by 2018.
+Then, the relative proportion decreased to less than half, while the company level especially gained importance.